 This is the bus for going around to all of the sightseeing spots in Sintra and makes it really easy and convenient to see everything in a single day as it is specifically designed for the day trippers!

 Our first stop was Quinta da Regaleira and, of course, we chose to take the 15-minute walk there.
-See below for details on this and the rest of our day in Sintra.
+See below for details on this and the rest of our day in Sintra and best things to do.

 My only knowledge of Quinta da Regaleira was in reference to the Initiation Well.
 You may have seen photos of this spiraling well with moss-covered walls.